The town of Fredericksburg, Texas – smack-dab in the middle of Hill Country – is undergoing a transformation.

 Soon to be completed is Clayton Korte’s restrained and modern Albert Hotel, tucked between two historic structures on Main Street.

-The clients are Matthew Pipkin, a descendent of the original Keitel family from Germany that settled in and built up Fredericksburg in the late 1800s – and New Waterloo, a hospitality development, design, and management group.
+The clients are Matthew Pipkin, a descendent of the original Keitel family from Germany that settled in and built up Fredericksburg in the late 1800s – and a hospitality development, design, and management group called New Waterloo.

 The Albert Hotel is located on a two-acre site spanning 242 to 248 East Main Street with a 160-space parking garage.
 The hotel is tucked away behind the original historic buildings, with 110 guest rooms, three restaurants, two bars, and a private dining room.
 On the grounds are an outdoor pool, a fitness center, and a 2,000 square-foot spa.

 “We’re developing an architecture that’s appropriate and that sits next to historical architecture,” Clayton says.
 “We’re not trying to recreate it – we let the building be different in style, material, and detail to allow the historic buildings to retain their authority.

 The architects did adhere to National Park Service standards for historic preservation.
 “We did a streetscape for the storefront and did a modern interpretation of an historic storefront,” he says.
 “We used charcoal brick as a contrast, with modern detailing squared off and reduced down to the essence of storefronts, with the same scale and proportion but that does not mimic them.”

 The brick was laid with horizontal rake joints to catch the light.
 “There’s a waviness to it that shows the craft in making it,” he says.
 “It works with the German mortar work, the German smear – we wanted an interpretation of that.”

 Landscape architecture by Word & Carr incorporates native Texas grasses and trees like live oaks and mesquites, along with reclaimed and repurposed materials from the site for meandering gardens and pathways across the property.